In bed with Embedded Networks

 - The management (and hence cost) of delivery of the utility through the Embedded Network will be governed through the terms of the contracts that will be offered to the Owners Corporation and to the end user, that represents a cost risk to the buyer and a disclosure risk to the seller.

 Ultimately, without further change (in particular to Unit Titles and mixed use development legislation) the current legislative changes do little to resolve a number of key issues associated with what should be an innovative way for Developers to defray construction costs or to remove the maze of legislation and regulation surrounding the establishment and delivery of Embedded Networks in the ACT.
-Until further change is brought about, the terms of utility supply will become and remain a critical aspect of “cost”.
+Until further change is brought about, the terms of utility supply will become and remain a critical aspect of ‘cost’.
 This highlights the good sense in securing legal advice when looking to install an Embedded Network or when purchasing in a complex with an Embedded Network.
-Should you require legal advice on these issues, please contact a member of our experienced Property and Real Estate team.

 National Electricity Rules Chapter 10 (Glossary).